contracourse/blogpage/content/docs/bart.md

 p-val for zero-mean noise: 0.91896
 ```

-We can use the “rmse_by_num_trees” function to find the optimum number of trees for the model.
+We can use the “rmse_by_num_trees” function to find the optimum number of trees
-I’ve given it a sequence from 15 to 75 trees by 5 increments with 3 number of
+for the model.
+I’ve given it a sequence from 15 to 75 trees by 5 increments with
-replicant trees.
-The RMSE tree chart is used in order to illustrate the predictive capacity of
+3 number of replicant trees.
+The RMSE tree chart is used in order to illustrate
-our model.
-With additional hyperparameter optimization we can build a better
+the out-of-sample predictive capacity of our model.
+With additional
+hyperparameter optimization we can build a better bartmachine model in the
-bartmachine model in the future. <br>
+future. <br>

 ![RMSE
 Tree-Plot](https://raw.githubusercontent.com/contracourse/blogpage/1bf4db9d5b37636a0c5e4e1001ce7d1fb206fc2d/static/images/rmse_by_num_trees.svg)

 As you can see it shows us the path of the trees with its respective RMSE.
 Then
 we can use the trees with the minimum RMSE and run the `bartmachine` again.
+The
-The tree looks pretty static, an increase in the number of trees did not particular perform better. <br>
+tree looks pretty static, an increase in the number of trees did not particularly
+perform better. <br>
 ``bart_machine <- bartMachine(df_train, y_train, num_trees=20)``

 Using the “plot_convergence_diagnostics” function we can see how the MCMC
 performs.
 Overall, the tree nodes perform relatively constant.
 On the top left,
 the Siqsq estimate converges after ~200 interactions inside the interval.
 The three subsequent plots separated by gray lines are the post-burn-in
-iterations from each of the three computing cores employed during model.
+iterations from each of the three computing cores employed during the model.

 ![Plot-Diagnostics](https://raw.githubusercontent.com/contracourse/blogpage/d8166cedb681f34c95e01273ca188e3694ed9d93/static/images/plot_convergence_diagnostics.svg)

-Next up, the “check_bart_error_assumptions” show us the error normality
+Next up, the “check_bart_error_assumptions” chart show us the error normality
 distribution using QQ-plots.
 We can see the residuals are normally distributed,
 no need of any adjustment.